La Russa passes McGraw on wins list as White Sox beat Tigers

 That was more than enough for Cease, who allowed five hits and walked one.
 The right-hander improved to 7-0 with a 1.91 ERA against the Tigers, becoming the first White Sox pitcher to win his first seven career starts against a single opponent since Mark Buehrle versus Texas from 2001-2005, according to Elias Sports.

-“Both his curveball and slider were elite today,” Tigers manager A.J.
-Hinch said, “and he was in complete control of them.”

-Cease got some help from Engel, who robbed Niko Goodrum of a homer with a leaping catch at the center-field wall in the fifth.
+Cease got some help from center fielder Adam Engel, who robbed Niko Goodrum of a homer with a leaping catch at the wall in the fifth.
 It was Engel’s first game of the season after he was sidelined by a right hamstring injury.

 Aaron Bummer got three outs before Liam Hendriks worked the ninth for his 15th save.